TikaFlow/bash-sql/README.md

 > prototype: group_concat(`expr`)

 Returns a string result with the concatenated non-NULL values from a group.
-It returns NULL if there are no non-NULL values.
+It returns NULL if any argument is NULL.

 ### hex